 Jerome scanned the room, searching for a hiding place for the moonstone.
 He bent to slip it under the wardrobe when someone burst into the room behind him.
 Something slammed into his head, and he sprawled onto the table with a crash.
 He struggled to hide the moonstone under the wardrobe, desperate to protect it.
 Warm blood gushed down the side of his face.
-The darkness rushed in.
+Darkness rushed in.
 He had failed.
 The purging of the Temple of Light was complete.
 The Chosen had fallen.

-Something sharp pierced his side, and he gasped at the new rush of agony.
-As the world went black and the pain faded to numbness, a white light appeared beside him.
+Something sharp pierced Jerome's side, and he gasped at the new rush of agony.
+As the world spun into the swirling blackness, the pain faded to numbness.
+A white light appeared beside him.
 A boy dressed in a black robe emerged from the light to stand over him.
-He had a look of concern on his face, and he extended a hand to him as if he expected Jerome to hand him the stone.
+He wore a look of concern, and he extended a hand to him as if he expected Jerome to hand him the stone.
 Jerome struggled to rise, but he had no strength in his limbs.
 The boy frowned.